SergeyVorobiev/M88-GameStick-Patch/README.md

 To assign specific core for N64 platform set a name of core in *sdcard/RetroArch/n64core.cfg* like: `parallel_n64_libretro_android.so`

-If *sdcard/RetroArch/n64core.cfg* does not exist, the default mupen will start.
+If *sdcard/RetroArch/n64core.cfg* does not exist, the default mupen64 will start.

 *All cores must exist in sdcard/RetroArch/cores folder.*